 - Should there be a need for a more extended discussion, and you need to avoid disturbing colleagues, invite them for a spontaneous meeting in a separate meeting room.

 This way, you get the best of both worlds – you avoid being in meetings all day, but should you need a meeting room, you can invite your colleagues in for a quick meeting.

 How to sustain productive collaboration in your company

-All in all, the facilities within your organization have a tremendous impact on the level of collaboration.
-To realize productivity, you need spaces that allow for large discussions while respecting the others around.
+All in all, the facilities within your organisation have a tremendous impact on the level of collaboration.
+To realise productivity, you need spaces that allow for large discussions while respecting the others around.

 Let’s say, like a meeting room?!
 No, don’t book in advance, be spontaneous.
 Just go for a quick meeting and shape that idea you’ve had in your head since this morning.

 Collaboration is a no-brainer, but without access to the right facilities, it may just stay in your head – with the risk of it never being shaped, nuanced and improved.